 The best and easiest way to get your first assignment is by joining one of the sites dedicated to pet and house sitting.
 I first joined Trusted House Sitters and was lucky to get my first gig through them.
 It was a two-week sit-in Oakland, California with two cats.
 It was a very enjoyable two weeks and I was hooked.

 Later, I joined Mind My House and I am still an active member of their site.
 I chose it because its joining fee is considerably cheaper than Trusted House Sitters.
 It may not have as many listings but I’ve still managed to acquire quite a few wonderful house sits.

 Expect a joining fee of around $20-$100 per year for these sites.
-This is nothing in comparison to the money you will save on accommodation while travelling!
+This is nothing in comparison to the money you will save on accommodation while traveling!

-I did a one week assignment in Andalusia, Spain in an off the grid property, which was slightly challenging but I really enjoyed the solitude.
+I did a one-week assignment in Andalusia, Spain in an off the grid property, which was slightly challenging but I really enjoyed the solitude.
 Another one, looking after two parakeets in a gorgeous property outside of Barcelona, which even provided a car.
-I’ve had assignments in the UK, France, and Netherlands, where I will be returning this July for a repeat assignment.
-This family have become wonderful friends and that’s an added benefit of house sitting; you’ll have new friends all over the world.
+I’ve had assignments in the UK, France, and the Netherlands, where I will be returning this July for a repeat assignment.
+This family has become wonderful friends and that’s an added benefit of house sitting; you’ll have new friends all over the world.

 How Do You Make An Attractive First Profile?